Best Places to Shop

 A woman in a shopping store on Central Avenue in St. Pete

-When you’re on vacation, you don’t want to shop for the ordinary, and fortunately for vacationers in St. Pete/Clearwater, there are plenty of one-of-a-kind finds all around town, from downtown St. Pete to America’s top beaches, and from Gulfport to Tarpon Springs.
+When you’re on vacation, you don’t want to shop for the ordinary, and fortunately for vacationers in St. Pete-Clearwater, there are plenty of one-of-a-kind finds all around town, from downtown St. Pete to America’s Favorite Beaches, and from Gulfport to Tarpon Springs.
 Above all, treat yourself!
 Discover independent stores and galleries filled with local art.
 Sip and indulge at boutiques that merge food and drinks with trendy finds.
-Stroll around historical fishing villages with more than a hundred merchants.
+Stroll around a historical fishing village with more than 100 merchants.

 Three people and a dog stroll down the St. Pete Pier Marketplace